rzg3/TaylorSwiftRanker/README.md

 - Search other users' rankings, follow other users, see global rankings
 - Create account / login
 - Rank by choosing between two choices until sorted (Merge Sort Algorithm) or manually ranking
+- Hosted on AWS EC2 Server with HTTPS (SSL Certificate) and Custom Domain